indigo-dc/synergy-doc/doc/user-guide.md

 ```
 ### Verify operation

-Access to your virtual machine and check the _log.txt_ file in new directory _/root/synergy_scripts_.
-It should has content like this:
+Access to your virtual machine and check the _log.txt_ file in the new directory _/root/synergy_scripts_.
+It should has a content like this:

 ```
 # cat log.txt